mohammad5305/easy_translate/README.md

 # translator python
-this app is translate the last copy in your clipboard the default langauge that translate to is persian but you can change it.
+this app is translate the last copy in your clipboard the default language that translate to is persian but you can change it.
-## requirment
+## requirement
 - googletrans=4.0.0-rc1
 - xclip
 - sxhkd
 - python = +3.6

-### installion
+## Installation
     ```
     pip3 install googletrans==4.0.0-rc1